Proto-Indo-European homeland: Hyperborea

 Soviet Indologist Natalia R. Guseva and Soviet ethnographer S. V. Zharnikova, influenced by Bal Gangadhar Tilak's 1903 work The Arctic Home in the Vedas, argued for a northern Urals Arctic homeland of the Indo-Aryan and Slavic people; their ideas were popularized by Russian nationalists.

 Out of India theory

 The Indigenous Aryans theory, also known as the "out of India" theory, proposes an Indian origin for the Indo-European languages.
 The languages of northern India and Pakistan, including Hindi and the historically and culturally significant liturgical language Sanskrit, belong to the Indo-Aryan branch of the Indo-European language family.
-The Steppe model, rhetorically presented as an "Aryan invasion," has been opposed by Hindu revivalists and Hindu nationalists, who argue that the Aryans were indigenous to India, and some, such as B. B. Lal, Koenraad Elst and Shrikant Talageri, have proposed that Proto-Indo-European itself originated in northern India, either with or shortly before the Indus Valley civilisation.
-This "out of India" theory is not regarded as plausible in mainstream scholarship.
+The Steppe model, rhetorically presented as an "Aryan invasion", has been opposed by Hindu revivalists and Hindu nationalists, who argue that the Aryans were indigenous to India, and some, such as B. B. Lal, Koenraad Elst and Shrikant Talageri, have proposed that Proto-Indo-European itself originated in northern India, either with or shortly before the Indus Valley civilisation.
+This "out of India" theory is not regarded as plausible by mainstream scholarship.